csrg-utfsm/csrg-utfsm.github.io/index.md

 Versions 2016.10+ have a beta-working ExtProd RPM and repo with an ACS RPM in alfa.
 Version is number-guided to keep clear the update order for the rpm package.

-## Current Status: 19/8/2017
+## Current Status: 28/9/2017

 * ACS-2017.06 (Jun) has a good number of changes with 2017.04.
 * ACS-ExtProds uses castor package without acs-patches.
  - 15/5/2017: Patch is for castor 0.9.6, and most of it is already included, with different names in the code, however, I can't build xmljbind due to the missing method "setDefaultURIResolver(AlmaURIResolver)" added in the patch -> Patch Needs Updating
  - 18/5/2017: Created Castor-ACS-0.9.6.2017.02.
 Only xmljbind makes direct use of it.
 Leavind ACS-ExtProds as it was.
 Patch Update is STILL Needed if castor is to be used.
  - 30/5/2017: Created log4cpp-ACS, devel package used by ACS-logging
+ - Updated to 2017.06
-* ACS-ExtJars is OK
+* ACS-ExtJars is OK (Updated to 2017.06)
 * ACS-eclipse-plugins is built with Autoreq = no, otherwise, it has never ending java dependencies.
+(Updated to 2017.06)
 * ACS-ToolsKit no longer build benchmarks, which needs to be build after all the acs-core packages.
+ - Added AutoReq no. (Updated to 2017.06)
-* ACS-jACSutil Compilation is OK, Unittests Passed 12/15
+* ACS-jACSutil Compilation is OK, Unittests Passed 12/15 (Updating to 2017.06)
 * ACS-xmljbind: Compilation is OK, Unittests Passed 1.
 1 Broken (diska)
 * ACS-xmlpybind Compilation is OK, Unittests, 1 Passed, 2 Failed, 3 broken
 * ACS-acserridl OK